atillaoezdemir/atillaoezdemir/StudyPulse/README.md

-# Watch and orginize the pulse of your study with the PWA: StudyPulse
+# Watch and organise the pulse of your study with the PWA: StudyPulse

 StudyPulse is a Progressive Web App (PWA) designed to empower university students to take control of their time management, organization, and planning needs.